Campbelltown suburb profile

 Campbelltown rental market trends

-The rental market in Campbelltown has experienced moderate growth, with house rents increasing 5.5% over the past year to $580 per week, while unit rents have risen 8.0% to $540 per week.
-With its strategic location and ongoing development, Campbelltown continues to attract renters and investors seeking affordable options in a growing suburban area.
+The rental market in Campbelltown has experienced moderate growth, with house rents increasing by 4.3% over the past year to $600 per week, while unit rents have risen by 4.0% to $520 per week.
+This steady growth reflects the suburb's appeal, supported by ongoing development and a strong community infrastructure, making it an attractive option for both renters and investors.

 Suburbs near Campbelltown